John Prentice (footballer, born 1926): Clyde

 In November 1962, he was appointed as manager of Clyde.
 In his first half-season he was unable to stop Clyde being relegated, but in 1964 he guided them to promotion as Second Division runners-up.
 In the 1964–65 season Clyde finished seventh in the eighteen team First Division and also played well in the following season.

-Scotland National Team
+Scotland national team

-The quality of his team's performances and his management talents were recognized when, in March 1966, he was appointed as full-time manager of the Scotland national football team.
+The quality of his team's performances and his management talents were recognized when, in March 1966, he was appointed as full-time manager of Scotland.
 He succeeded Jock Stein, who had managed the side on a part-time basis in addition to his post at Celtic.
 Prentice took charge of four games between April and June in 1966, all played at Hampden Park.
 Scotland suffered defeats by England, the Netherlands and Portugal, but recorded a 1–1 draw with reigning world champions Brazil in his last game.
 This meant that Prentice statistically held the worst record of any Scotland manager in his first four matches in charge, until Berti Vogts lost his first five matches in charge.